The New Forest Show is one of the best agricultural events to take place in the UK, with three days of fun and entertainment for the whole family.

 Yes – but they’re to be kept on a lead at all times.
 Some tents, particularly those which house livestock, will not allow dogs – look out for the signs on the front of those tents.

 What are the top attractions?

-Main attractions include international show jumping, a heavy horse musical drive, the Grand Parade, tractor tug o’war and more.
-New for 2018 is a traditional baking show, a sports zone and an improved countryside area.
+Main attractions include international show jumping, a heavy horse musical drive, the Grand Parade, tractor tug o’war and more. you'll also find a traditional baking show, a sports zone and an improved countryside area.
 Don't miss the Atkinson Stunt Display where horses and riders will put on a show each day.

 Artists, blacksmiths, flower arrangers, the WI and bakers are able to take part in contests, and other competition categories included equine, honey and bees, livestock, poultry and vegetables.

 What can I eat and drink?

 The delightful Garden Tearoom offers a relaxing place to stop while enjoying the lovely flower displays in the Flower and Gardening Show.
 There's also plenty of catering vans serving up noodles, burgers and more.

 There’s a wonderful local produce market offering a huge range of fantastic eats, a picnic area, should you wish to bring your own packed lunch, and a range of beer tents run by Ringwood Brewery, ensuring your whistle is well and truly whet.